Editor’s Update (as of Oct 1st, 2022)

-A deeper look at the legendary house seems pertinent.
-Just how much do you know about your famed haute joaillerie maison? @eternalove4bags takes us through the history and success of the brand.
+Against this backdrop, a deeper look at the legendary house seems pertinent.
+Just how much do you know about your famed haute joaillerie maison? @el4bz takes us through the history and success of the brand.

 A Brief History